What does it mean to be a cooperative preschool?

 Does my child need to be potty-trained?

-No, we do not require children to be potty trained.
+No, we do not require children to be potty-trained.
 If a child needs a diaper changed during class time, we will ask the child’s parent to attend to his or her needs.
 For children who are in the process of learning to use a toilet, we will be happy to talk them through the steps necessary to take care of their bathroom tasks independently.
-Please speak to your child’s teacher or the GRCC instructor about any concerns.
+Please speak to your child’s teacher or Chair about any concerns.

 What if I’m scheduled to assist in the classroom and my child or myself is sick?